layadas/layadas.github.io/_pages/teaching.md

 author_profile: true
 ---

-I was appointed a *Graduate Teaching Fellow* at IITGN to teach the following courses:
+I was appointed as *Graduate Teaching Fellow* at IITGN to teach the following courses:

 ## Applied Statistics
 - Graduate Level course